amail/Guideline.js/README.md

 > Hide the step.

 * void changeToNextStep()
 > If connected to a page, change to the next step on that page.
-Caveats: only works if the step is shown and if it hasn't been changed yed.
+Caveats: only works if the step is shown and if it hasn't been changed yet.